International propagation of the Salafi movement and Wahhabism: Televangelism

+Ethnic evangelism

+In the 1980s and 1990 a group of African American Muslims received scholarships to Saudi universities in the hopes that they would "aggressively" spread Salafi Islam when they returned to their home countries.
+Among them were Abu Ameenah Bilal Philips who generated wide appeal among Salafi and non-Salafi Muslims.
+A strong African American Salafi movement emerged following the efforts of Philips and other Saudi-educated African American Salafi along with the regular networks and relationships they established and maintained with the major Salafi scholars in Saudi Arabia such as Ibn Baz (d.
+1999) and al-Uthaymin (d.
+2001) Philips help create an indelible connection between Saudi Arabian Salafism and African American Salafis according to Jefrey Diamant:

 Other means

 According to critic Khaled Abou El Fadl, the funding available to those who support official Saudi-backed Salafi views has incentivized Muslim "schools, book publishers, magazines, newspapers, or even governments" around the world to "shape their behavior, speech, and thought in such a way as to incur and benefit from Saudi largesse."
 An example being the salary for "a Muslim scholar spending a six-month sabbatical" at a Saudi Arabian university, is more than ten years of pay "teaching at the Azhar University in Egypt."
 Thus acts such as "failing to veil" or failing to advocate veiling can mean the difference between "enjoying a decent standard of living or living in abject poverty.”

 Another incentive available to the Saudi Arabia, according to Abou el Fadl, is the power to grant or deny scholars a visa for hajj.